hectorcorrea/webdev-nutshell/tutorial.md

 HTTP stands for [Hypertext Transfer Protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP) and it's a network protocol that the browser uses to communicate with other servers.

-> Note: HTTPS is the encrypted version of HTTP, the "S" stands for Secure.
-> For the purposes of this workshop they are interchangeable.

 When we visit a site, say Wikipedia, our browser issues an HTTP GET request to fetch a page from `wikipedia.org`.
 When the `wikipedia.org` server receives our request it builds an HTML page and sends it back to our browser (as an HTTP response).
 Our browser then parses the HTML and renders it for us to view.
 The following diagram shows this sequence:

 ```